July 17 @ 7:00 am - July 19 @ 9:00 pm

 “I am here for a purpose,

 and that purpose is to grow into a mountain,

 not to shrink into a grain of sand.

 – Og Mandino

-Base Camp is open to any runner who will be on the high school XC team at West next fall, but we will be limited to just 16 at camp this year so don’t wait to sign up.
-Cost for camp is $180 if registered before 4/30, after which it will go up to $200.
+Base Camp is open to any runner who will be on the high school XC team at West next fall.
+Cost for camp includes transportation, lodging, food, t-shirt, entertainment and speakers and is:

-We’re excited to announce that for the first time this year Base Camp will be held at the Bridge 23 Running Camp which was specifically designed for XC teams and has all the amenities needed to make for a great camp that will propel us to higher heights in the upcoming season.
+We’re excited for Base Camp to be returning to Bridge 23 Running Camp which was specifically designed for XC teams and has all the amenities needed to make for a great camp that will propel us to higher heights in the upcoming season.
 Registrations and more info about the camp can be found at the following link.
-Registration is limited to 16 runners this summer so register early!

 Registration holds a spot for you at Base Camp and signals a commitment to our team and our dream for the new season.
 That is exciting, but with commitment comes expectation.
-It is expected that outside of family trips runners registered will maintain at least 90% attendance at summer conditioning leading up to Base Camp.
+It is expected that outside of family trips runners registered will maintain at least 90% attendance at summer conditioning leading up to Base Camp and communicate about absences.
 If a runner is not able to meet that expectation, their registration will be refunded and the spot will be opened up to another runner who meets that standard.